 - PeopleSoft/Oracle Purchase Order (PO) system.
 OMB and NDUS have a PeopleSoft/Oracle Purchase Order system.
 This system is integrated with the PeopleSoft/Oracle Receiving and Accounts Payable applications, so receiving and payment can be done on-line.
 Contact your procurement or finance department.
-Visit the OMB website for more information. - Field Purchase Order, SFN 53329.
+Visit the Team ND Connect Purchase Order Page for more information. - Field Purchase Order, SFN 53329.
 Field purchase orders are padded into books and can be handwritten.
-Purchase the field purchase order books from OMB Central Supply. - Terms and Conditions.
+Purchase the field purchase order books from OMB State Supply. - Terms and Conditions.
 Terms and conditions are usually contained in the bid document and incorporated into the Purchase Order by reference.
 Simply type on the purchase order, "The attached terms and conditions of (Solicitation Type, Number, and Date) are incorporated and made part of this purchase order by reference."